sunzhida/COMP4461_2017Fall_Lab4/README.md

 [![License][license-image]][license-url]
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-In this lab, we will introduce how to program with [Pepper](https://www.ald.softbankrobotics.com/en/robots/pepper) robot by python.
+In this lab, we will introduce how to program with [Pepper](https://www.ald.softbankrobotics.com/en/robots/pepper) robot by Python.

 ## Table of Contents